Commission on Civil Rights - History

 The Chair and officers of each standing committee meet monthly to set agenda for regular commission meeting.

-Creates Commission's public image; educates constituencies about Commission; monitors treatment of protected classes within the educational system.
+Creates and maintains the Commission's public image; educates constituencies about Commission; monitors treatment of protected classes within the educational system.

 Commissioners must be residents of Minneapolis and must favor the principles of equal opportunity and non-discrimination.
 Commissioners receive an honorarium for attending Commission meetings.
 Commissioners are required to adhere to attendance guidelines and Internal Operating Rules and Procedures.

 Application materials are available from: